chubizy/WD-SW4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?

+This seatwork 4 is all about feature display showcasing the different fetures of an item with various layouts and designs.

-- Whats the purpose
+- Whats the purpose?

+To practice and familiarize the variation of properties and values in HTML and CSS.
+It also aim to enhance our designing skills and writing code and practice in deploying.

-- What are key components
+- What are key components?

+Features: This part is all about the features of a laptop with various layouts and designs.
 - What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+- Features

 ### Technology
 <!-- TODO: List of Technology Used -->